mynalabsai/ai-api-docs/gateway-docs/docs/quickstart/auth.md

 # Auth / token

-Ask admins (@Kostya Amelichev) for token.
+Ask admins for token.
 Gateway uses JWT for generating token with special permissions: rate limit for every endpoint in particular.

 You need to provide expected peak RPS.